-4 BASELINE
+4 Baseline

-4.1 IDENTIFICATION OF BASELINE
+4.1 Identification of Baseline

 This methodology quantifies GHG emission reductions and removals resulting from harvest deferral on NIPF lands.
-Emission Reduction Tons (ERTs) are quantified for carbon sequestered through deferred harvesting and retention of annual forest growth in excess of the baseline scenario.
+ERTs are quantified for carbon sequestered through deferred harvesting and retention of annual forest growth in excess of the baseline scenario.

-Baseline determination is site-specific and must describe a legally and financially feasible harvesting scenario that seeks to maximize NPV of perpetual wood product harvests over a 100-year modeling period.
+Baseline determination is made at the site, strata, cohort or PDA level and must describe a legally and financially feasible harvesting scenario that seeks to maximize NPV of perpetual wood product harvests over a 100-year modeling period.

 This methodology establishes an average baseline determination technique for NIPF's in the United States.
-Project Proponents shall use the baseline discount rate of 5% for NIPF landowners established in the ACR IFM methodology3 to model a site-specific NPV-maximizing baseline scenario.
+Project Proponents shall use the baseline discount rate of 5% for NIPF landowners established in the ACR IFM methodology to model a NPV-maximizing baseline scenario.
 Project Proponents then defer harvest activities for the purpose of increased carbon sequestration.
 The project scenario by definition will result in a lower NPV than the baseline scenario.
 The difference in carbon stocks between these two management scenarios is the basis for determining carbon sequestration and ERTs.